How artists at the industry’s margins changed the way fashion works today

 I really feel like I wrote this book for the quintessential fashion student who’s in the process of developing their practice and finding their path.
 I hope this gives them, if not a blueprint, then certainly suggestions of ways to approach a hybrid, critical or experimental type of fashion production.
 And experimentation not only in a visual or formal sense, but also in terms of business model and production.

 Hopefully, it’ll revive interesting conversations on how fashion can reconsider and reimagine its own forms of manufacture, production, marketing, branding, institutional presence and presence in the marketplace.
-It’s very much needed as corporate fashion is becoming extremely streamlined and profit-driven -- there isn’t really such thing as a fashion avant-garde fashion anymore.
+It’s very much needed as corporate fashion is becoming extremely streamlined and profit-driven -- there isn’t really such thing as a fashion avant-garde anymore.
 The focus, therefore, should be on a new generation of fashion producers who dare to rethink the most basic tactics of production.

 Fashion Work 1993-2018, 25 Years of Art in Fashion by Jeppe Ugelvig, published by Damiani, available to pre-order here.